nicktaras/lora_network/README.md

 # lora_network
-A short guide to set up a connection to the lora network
+A short guide to set up a gateway to the lora network

 1. sudo apt-get install git
 2. sudo raspi-config (turn on SPI)